okeeffed/cheat-sheets/Drupal/Drupal-8.md

 Go to `localhost/YOUR_DIRECTORY/DRUPAL-CONTENT/` and follow the prompts You also need to run `composer install` from your sites root directory.

-# Basics of Content Creation
+## Basics of Content Creation

 What we deal with out-of-the-box.
 Content entry being the most important.

 Using `Content > Add content` to get a list of content that we can add.

 If we create a page `About` and change the settings on the right hand side, we can also begin to add tables for quick access.

+## Publishing Options - Published, Promoted, URL